Wayfair, sales tax, and economic presence laws

 Federal legislative remote-seller solutions

 Congress may overrule the U.S. Supreme Court’s decision in Wayfair by exercising its constitutional power to regulate commerce between the states.
 Congress could codify the Quill physical presence standard into federal law, or enact a system of remote seller collection such as the frequently discussed Marketplace Fairness Act.
-However, many of the proposals previously introduced have not made it out of the House Judiciary Committee.

 The Wayfair appeal moved through the court system at a blistering pace.
 Even with a decision from the nation’s highest court, very little is settled.
 Under the U.S. Constitution’s Commerce Clause, Congress may have the authority to implement a remote seller solution or codify the physical presence standard into federal law.
 Whether Congress takes up the issue is a “wait-and-see” proposition.